prominenceai/deepstream-services-library/docs/api-ode-action.md

 DslReturnType dsl_ode_action_capture_complete_listener_add(const wchar_t* name,
     dsl_capture_complete_listener_cb listener, void* client_data);
 ```
 This service adds a callback function of type [dsl_capture_complete_listener_cb](#dsl_capture_complete_listener_cb) to a Capture Action identified by its unique name.
 The function will be called on Image Capture completion with a [dsl_capture_info](#dsl_capture_info) structure and the client provided `client_data`.
-Multiple callback functions can be registered with one Actions, and one callback function can be registered with multiple Actions.
+Multiple callback functions can be registered with one Action, and one callback function can be registered with multiple Actions.

 **Parameters**
 * `name` - [in] unique name of the Action to update.
 * `listener` - [in] capture complete listener callback function to add.
-* `client_data` - [in] opaque pointer to user data returned to the listner is called back
+* `client_data` - [in] opaque pointer to user data returned to the listener is called back

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful add.
 One of the [Return Values](#return-values) defined above on failure.